rydmike/flex_color_picker/README.md

   ColorTools.createAccentSwatch(const Color(0xFFB062DB)): 'Lavender',
 };
 ```
-And then use the map it in your color picker.
+Then use the `customSwatches` map in your color picker.

 ```dart
 ColorPicker(